From

 barely on the day I said my last goodbye.

-embassy to inquire about my visa.
+I called the Kuwait embassy two weeks later to inquire about my visa.
 The employee at the embassy was disinterested

-until I told her that I am a guest of the Philippine ambassador to Kuwait .
+until I told her that I was a guest of the Philippine ambassador to Kuwait .
 With

 received from Kuwait